 - Promoting organic farming and processing of organic products.

 BPKP (Bharatiya Prakrit Krishi Padhati

-Under PKVY’s Bharatiya Prakritak Krishi Padhati (BPKP), natural farming has been promoted to encourage the use of natural inputs on farms for chemical-free farming.
-Andhra Pradesh has taken over 1 lakh hectares for the promotion of natural agriculture under BPKP.
+Under PKVY’s Bharatiya Prakritak Krishi Padhati (BPKP), natural farming has been promoted to encourage using natural inputs on farms for chemical-free farming.
+Andhra Pradesh has taken over 1 lakh hectares to promote natural agriculture under BPKP.
 To promote traditional indigenous methods, the government is implementing the Bharatiya Prakritik Krishi Padhati (BPKP) from 2020-21 as a sub-scheme of the Paramparagat Krishi Vikas Yojana (PKVY).

-The scheme emphasizes the elimination of all synthetic chemical inputs and promotes biomass recycling on farms with great emphasis on biomass mulching; the use of cow dung urine formulation for plant-based preparation and the periodic application of soil for aeration.
+The scheme emphasizes the elimination of all synthetic chemical inputs.
+It promotes biomass recycling on farms with great emphasis on biomass mulching, the use of cow dung urine formulation for plant-based preparation, and the periodic application of soil for aeration.